 So the above really is the final version of the add-on wiring.

 The Supercon badge add-on version is the most basic form of the L-Star project.
 The Propeller is connected to the data bus, address bus, R/!W (Read/Not-Write) output and the clock input of the 65C02.
 It's also connected to the Prop Plug (basically an FTDI plug connected to the USB port of a PC) and the badge via two serial connections.
 And there's an I2C EEPROM that stores the Propeller firmware (which include the Apple 1 ROM).
 The following is a rough schematic of this minimal L-Star version (I made this on my phone, sorry if it doesn't pass ERC or sanity checks :-).

 The Address Bus and Data Bus take up 24 of the Propeller's 32 I/O pins.
 An additional two pins are needed to provide the clock (PHI2IN) to the 65C02 and to get the Read/Not-Write (RWB) signal from the 65C02.
-The clock pin is the same pin as the SCL pin of the EEPROM; the SDA pin is held high during operation so that the EEPROM never gets disabled.
+The clock pin is the same pin as the SCL pin of the EEPROM; the SDA pin is held high during operation so that the EEPROM never gets enabled.